virtualstaticvoid/heroku-docker-r/MIGRATING.md

  * [new branch]      master -> master
 ```

-During this phase your `init.R` file will be executed, which typically installs and configures any R packages you require, as before with the buildpack.
+During this phase your `init.R` file is executed, to typically install and configure any R packages you require, as it did before with the R buildpack.

 If you have provided an `Aptfile` in your application directory then those packages will be installed during this process.

-Furthermore, if you use [packrat][3] to manage your R package dependencies, then you can elect to do away with your `init.R` if all it was doing was installing packages.
+Furthermore, if you use [packrat][3] to manage your R package dependencies, then you can elect to do away with your `init.R` if all it was doing was installing packages :-).

 ## Troubleshooting

 * If you are using a `Procfile`, then you will need to change the arguments to [`CMD`][4] directive in the `Dockerfile` to be the same as that in your `Procfile`.
+See the [Build Manifest][9] documentation for further details.
 * Any `fakechroot` and `fakeroot` command prefixes are no longer needed and must be removed.
-* The container's file system layout follows the same convention as that of the buildpack, so your application files are located in the `/app` directory.
+* The container's file system layout follows the same convention as that of the R buildpack, so your application files will be located in the `/app` directory.

 [1]: https://github.com/virtualstaticvoid/heroku-buildpack-r
 [2]: https://shiny.rstudio.com